Frequently Asked Questions

 Does MCEDSV provide help to survivors, victims or friends and family?

 Additionally, MCEDSV is proud to be the contract holder for the Michigan Resource Center for Domestic and Sexual Violence.
-This collection of resources owned by the Michigan Domestic Violence and Sexual Assault Prevention and Treatment Board (MDVSAPTB) is a tremendous resource for the state of Michigan and anyone looking for information regarding Domestic and Sexual Violence.
+This collection of resources owned by the Michigan Domestic and Sexual Violence Prevention and Treatment Board (MDSVPTB) is a tremendous resource for the state of Michigan and anyone looking for information regarding Domestic and Sexual Violence.

 How is MCEDSV funded?

-How is MCEDSV related to the shelter in my area?
+How is MCEDSV related to the program/shelter/crisis counseling center in my area?

 MCEDSV is a statewide membership organization that offers training and technical assistance to community and regional agencies in Michigan.
-Agencies do not have to be a member of MCEDSV in order to access training.
+Most comprehensive domestic and sexual violence service provider agencies in Michigan are members of MCEDSV, as are many allied organizations and individuals.
+Agencies do not have to be members in order to access training.

-How is MCEDSV related to the Michigan Domestic Violence Sexual Assault Prevention and Treatment Board (MDVSAPTB)?
+How is MCEDSV related to the Michigan Domestic and Sexual Violence Prevention and Treatment Board (MDSVPTB)?

 MCEDSV contracts to assist the Prevention and Treatment board with the creation and presentation of training for agencies around the state.